nathancarter/how2data/database/topics/Bentley University MA346.md

 ## Basics

  * How to do basic mathematical computations
+ * How to quickly load some sample data
  * How to compute summary statistics

 ## Data manipulation

  * How to convert a text column into dates
+ * How to create a data frame from scratch

 ## Statistics in Python